marydotdev/sveltekit-tailwind-starter/README.md

-# SveltKit Tailwind Starter
+# SvelteKit Tailwind Starter

-Everything you need to build a SvelteKit project, configured with TailwindCSS.
+Everything you need to build a SvelteKit project, preconfigured with TailwindCSS plugins.

 ## Skip the Setup